dustinfarris/ember-django-adapter/docs/extending.md

 This will create app/serializers/user.js for you to customize.

-Similarly, if you wanted to, say, extend the adapter on the application level:
+Similarly, if you wanted to, for example, extend the adapter on the application level:

 ```console
 ember generate drf-adapter application